Thiruttu Payale 2: Plot

-Meanwhile, Agalya confides in her friend Mathy (Soundararaja), unaware Selvam is tapping the call.
+Meanwhile, Agalya confides in her friend Mathy (Soundararaja), unaware that Selvam is tapping the call.
 She reveals she never had an affair with Balki—she only saw him as a friend.
 When Balki began crossing boundaries, she blocked him, but he retaliated by threatening to leak their chats out of context to ruin her reputation.
 Now demanding sex, Balki pressures Agalya to meet him at his house.
-Reluctantly, she agrees, but asks Mathy to wait outside and intervene if she doesn’t emerge within five minutes.
+Reluctantly, she agrees, but asks Mathy to wait outside and intervene if she doesn't emerge within five minutes.
 Balki indeed tries to force himself on her, but Mathy rescues her just in time.

 When Selvam learns what happened, he is enraged and vows to kill Balki.
 But Balki shows him a secret shower video of Agalya, captured with a hidden camera inside a gift he gave her.
 He threatens to release it if Selvam harms him.
 Helpless again, Selvam retreats.
-Later, he sneaks into Balki’s house to delete the video but fails.
+Later, he sneaks into Balki's house to delete the video but fails.
 Balki, provoked, demands Selvam divorce Agalya.

 Desperate, Selvam takes leave from work and takes Agalya abroad.
 There, he proposes resigning from the police force and buying the resort where they are staying so they can settle there.
 Agalya agrees.
-But Balki calls, demanding Selvam’s decision.
+But Balki calls, demanding Selvam's decision.
 Pretending to accept, Selvam lures Balki to the resort.

 While Selvam is away, Balki tries to assault Agalya—but suddenly collapses.
-A flashback reveals Selvam had informed Balki’s estranged father about his son’s crimes.
-The father, siding with Selvam, secretly poisoned Balki’s food over time, leaving him near-vegetative.
-Selvam arrives, uses Balki’s biometric data to access his online archive of blackmail material, and deletes everything.
+A flashback reveals Selvam had informed Balki's estranged father about his son's crimes.
+The father, siding with Selvam, secretly poisoned Balki's food over time, leaving him near-vegetative.
+Selvam arrives, uses Balki's biometric data to access his online archive of blackmail material, and deletes everything.
 He then returns the incapacitated Balki to his father.

-Selvam reconciles with Agalya, each silently aware of the other’s ordeal but choosing to keep it unspoken.
+Selvam reconciles with Agalya, each silently aware of the other's ordeal but choosing to keep it unspoken.
 Back in India, however, Selvam learns that his accomplice who managed his laundered money has died—leaving him with no access to his illicit fortune and shattering his dreams of a peaceful new life with Agalya abroad.